Solar Eclipse Photography

 Filters for the partial phases

 Solar glasses and filters in a variety of sizes for camera lenses, binoculars or telescopes are available from most astronomy shops.
-I’ve successfully used pre-assembled and home-made filters with Baader Astro Solar film for my first two eclipses and will use them again for 2017, and I can also recommend products by astronomy giant Celestron.
+I’ve successfully used pre-assembled and home-made filters with Baader Astro Solar film for all three of my solar eclipses, and I can also recommend products by astronomy giant Celestron.
 Just remember demand will be high approaching an eclipse, so don’t leave it to the last minute to get what you need.

 Buy Celestron Solar Eclipse glasses at Amazon.com